Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 4. As a user, i want the process of registration to be simple so that i can start make use of the site and not lose interest with registration processes that take a long time.

     i.
-To registrate choose a username of your choice and a password.
+To register choose a username of your choice and a password.
 Then you can start using the site.
 This process avoids a delayed registration process and that the user loses interest in the site.

 5. As a user, i want to easily log in so that i can start using the website at once.